-In addition, double-time overtime pay is required for hours worked
+In addition, double-time pay is required for hours worked

-- in excess of twelve (12) hours in a single workday, or
+- in excess of twelve (12) total hours in a single workday, or

 - in excess of eight (8) hours on the seventh consecutive day of work.
 1 2

-California employers owe employees overtime pay for unauthorized overtime that the employer did not request or require--as long as the employer permitted the employee to perform the extra work.3
+California employers owe employees overtime pay for unauthorized time that the employer did not request or require--as long as the employer permitted the employee to perform the extra work.3

 Every California employee--but not independent contractors--is entitled to overtime pay unless: